LEmilBoman/MNXB11-Project/README.md

 ```

 ## C++ data processing and plot generation for the subproject "Compare number of winter days per year in Lund, Uppsala, and Luleå".
-winterdays is used in order to
+winterdays is used in order to compute the number of winter days, and make histogram plots, for the datasets provided as input.
+In addition the relative number of winterdays, using the third dataset as reference, is also treated.

 Time period treated: Data between 1964 and 2022 is ploted.